SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/01-hello-mpi.md

 The exact same pattern is used to get `world_size` which tells how many processes the program is running on.
 Finally we have to run `MPI_Finalize()` at the end of the program to ensure that the process exits correctly.

-in order to compile mpi programs we use the `mpicc` compiler rather than `gcc`.
+In order to compile mpi programs we use the `mpicc` command rather than `gcc`. `mpicc` is simply a wrapper around another compiler which ensures that the correct command line options are added so that the mpi library is linked correctly.
 You'll also have to load the mpi module.

 ```
 $ module load mpi
 $ mpicc hello_world.c -o hello_world
 ```

-We use the `mpirun` command to run it.
+We use the `mpirun` command to run the executable, rather than executing it directly.
 As per usual, we need to use either `sbatch` or `srun` to run programs on the compute nodes.
 Here's a batch file which will run the compiled `hello_world` binary.

 ```
 #!/bin/bash -l